sanju99/MtbQuantCNN/README.md

   <li><code>supplement</code>: Supplementary Data files</li>
 </ul>

-Each directory has its own README to further describe its contents.
+Each directory has its own README to further describe its contents, if needed.

 All scripts in the <code>model</code> and <code>analysis/saliency</code> directories require the <code>envs/tensorflow2</code> environment to run (because this environment includes tensorflow2).
 All other scripts and notebooks can be run using the <code>envs/MtbQuantCNN.yaml</code> environment.